ers35/luastatic/readme.md

 `luastatic` takes one or more Lua source files, embeds them in a C program that uses the Lua C API, and builds that program to an executable.
 The executable runs on systems that do not have Lua installed because it contains the Lua interpreter.
+Lua 5.1, 5.2, 5.3 and LuaJIT are supported.

 ## Building
-Run `make`
+Run `make` or install from [LuaRocks](http://luarocks.org/modules/ers35/luastatic).

 ## Usage
 ```